 Hazel is a Global Referrer and Business Relations Expert, public speaker on the topic of networking, and author, though she was a stay-at-home mom who hadn’t left the continental USA until around age 45.
 Hazel began working after her husband suffered an injury, quickly climbing her way to the top of her field, and now she has expanded her travels to include over 20 countries and has an office in both Indiana AND Australia!
-Find out how she did it below or visit her pages at hazelwalker.com or https://www.facebook.com/hazelwalkerspage/.
+Thanks, Hazel, for sharing your experience with us here at Suitcase Six!

 1. Tell us about yourself.

 I’m a small-town girl living an unexpected life.
 I went to high school, and registered for college but never showed up.
 I had a scholarship but I went “I just can’t do it’ so I flaked off.
 I wanted to travel.
 I got into this business BNI, doing networking and referrals and all of that, and I wanted to travel but I didn’t want to spend a lot of money doing it.
 I really wanted someone to pay me to do it, so what I decided was to be an expert at what I do and get people to pay me for the knowledge I have.
 I developed the top franchise in our company, then I wrote a book called “Business, Networking, and Sex” which took me on a book tour, and the book tour took me out of the country.
 The book was the launching pad for me because that got me a lot of speaking gigs.

 I joined Toastmaster, because I thought if I had the knowledge and the skills, there are people who will pay me for it.
 So I developed my speaking skills so people would hire me.
 And I do that all by referral, so I get referred to people who want to hire me.